-''' sentieon driver -t NUMBER_THREADS -r REFERENCE -i NORMAL_RECALIBRATED_BAM \ --algo TNscope --tumor_sample NORMAL_SAMPLE_NAME OUT_NORMAL_VCF '''
+''' sentieon driver -t NUMBER_THREADS -r REFERENCE -i NORMAL_DEDUPED_BAM \ [-q NORMAL_RECAL_DATA.TABLE] --algo TNscope \ --tumor_sample NORMAL_SAMPLE_NAME OUT_NORMAL_VCF '''

 - NUMBER\THREADS: the number of computer threads that will be used in the calculation.
 We recommend that the number does not exceed the number of computing cores available in your system. - REFERENCE: the location of the reference FASTA file.
-You should make sure that the reference is the same as the one used in the mapping stage. - NORMAL\RECALIBRATED\BAM: the location of the pre-processed BAM file for the normal sample after Sentieon® Readwrite stage. - NORMAL SAMPLE NAME: sample name used for normal sample in Map reads to reference stage. - OUT\NORMAL\VCF: the location and name of the output VCF file containing the relevant variants for the input normal sample.
+You should make sure that the reference is the same as the one used in the mapping stage. - NORMAL\DEDUPED\BAM: the location of the pre-processed BAM file after deduplication for the NORMAL sample. - NORMAL\SAMPLE\NAME: sample name used for normal sample in Map reads to reference stage. - OUT\NORMAL\VCF: the location and name of the output VCF file containing the relevant variants for the input normal sample.